Extensions

 Declaring extensions as members

-Inside a class, you can declare extensions for another class.
-Inside such an extension, there are multiple implicit receivers- objects members of which can be accessed without a qualifier.
-The instance of the class in which the extension is declared is called dispatch receiver, and the instance of the receiver type of the extension method is called extension receiver.
+You can declare extensions for one class inside another class.
+Inside such an extension, there are multiple implicit receivers - objects whose members can be accessed without a qualifier.
+An instance of a class in which the extension is declared is called a dispatch receiver, and an instance of the receiver type of the extension method is called an extension receiver.

-In case of a name conflict between the members of the dispatch receiver and the extension receiver, the extension receiver takes precedence.
+In the event of a name conflict between the members of a dispatch receiver and an extension receiver, the extension receiver takes precedence.
 To refer to the member of the dispatch receiver, you can use the qualified this

 syntax.